 After Sept.
 9, 2020, the Portal's (my.calpoly.edu) > My Classes Portlet changed to provide Canvas buttons for faculty and students.
 PolyLearn-Moodle is still available.
 Although you will not be teaching in PolyLearn-Moodle after Summer 2020, you will have access to your courses to backup, download, and save information.

 |Moodle & Canvas||Moodle & Canvas||Moodle & Canvas||Only Canvas|

-Cal Poly will begin the transition from its Learning Management System, PolyLearn-Moodle, to Canvas starting Winter 2020.
-The two systems will run alongside one another during Winter, Spring and Summer, with Canvas fully implemented next Fall 2020.
+Cal Poly began the transition from its Learning Management System, PolyLearn-Moodle, to Canvas in Winter 2020.
+The two systems ran alongside one another during Winter, Spring and Summer, with Canvas fully implemented in Fall 2020.
 Canvas will position Cal Poly for the future by supporting its pedagogical needs, mobile features, and complying with accessibility requirements.
 For a quick Canvas overview, view the Instructor video.
 You can also learn more about the Gradebook (video) and the Speedgrader (video) tools.

 Canvas is an LMS created and managed by Instructure.com and they perform regular updates and enhancements to Canvas monthly.
 The Release Notes are available for anyone to see.